How To Cut Down On Saturated Fat

 - Use preparation methods that get rid of more fat, such as grilling.

-- Eat 2-3 ounce portions (cooked).
+- Eat 2 to 3 ounce portions (cooked).
 This serving is about the size of the palm of your hand, a deck of cards, or a mayonnaise jar lid.

 Poultry: Take off the skin either before or after cooking.
 Eat 2 to 3 ounce portions (cooked).